ReviewMyContract.aiReview My Contract

 Example Contract Language

 The Tiered Cap Approach.
 Rather than fighting for a single high aggregate cap, propose a tiered structure that assigns different cap levels to different types of claims.
-The structure in the quoted clause above is a model outcome:
+The structure in the quoted clause above is a model outcome: uncapped for IP and willful misconduct; high sub-cap for data security breaches; standard cap (total fees, 24-month look-back) for all other claims.
+This tiered structure is achievable in most negotiated B2B contracts.

 Per-Incident vs. Aggregate Caps.
 Some contracts use per-incident or per-claim caps rather than aggregate caps.
 A per-incident cap of $100,000 means each claim is capped at $100,000; the aggregate is theoretically unlimited across multiple incidents.
 Most vendors prefer aggregate caps; most buyers prefer per-incident caps.
-In negotiation, securing a per-incident cap with a reasonable aggregate ceiling is better than a pure aggregate cap, because it prevents a single bad incident from exhausting the entire cap and leaving subsequent incidents with no remedy.
+Securing a per-incident cap with a reasonable aggregate ceiling is better than a pure aggregate cap, because it prevents a single bad incident from exhausting the entire cap and leaving subsequent incidents with no remedy.

 The Floor / Ceiling Structure.
 Negotiate a cap with both a floor and a ceiling: "not less than $X, not more than $Y." Example: "not less than $250,000 or 50% of total fees paid, whichever is greater, not to exceed $2,000,000."
-This protects against both an artificially low cap (early in the relationship) and an uncapped scenario (for large, long-term contracts).
+This protects against both an artificially low cap early in the relationship and an uncapped scenario for large long-term contracts.

 What to Do